País Is Back: 5 Things to Know and 6 Wines to Try

 /One of my greatest pleasures is introducing friends to wines they didn’t know they were missing, especially when I think they’re going to love them.
 Liza, one of my more adventurous pals, is always game for my suggestions.
 Most recently, we spent an entire dinner at Txikito, a Basque spot in Chelsea, drinking dry Sherry—her first time tasting what I believe is one of the world’s greatest food wines.
 And she did indeed fall for her Amontillado that night.

 The time before that, we were at Nuyores in the West Village, where, after a round of well-made Pisco Sours, I asked the server for a glass of País.
 Unsurprisingly, Liza’s interest was piqued, and she asked me for a taste.
 One sip of Roberto Henríquez País Franco and she lit up.
 Lots of oohing and aahing.
 And the wine even surprised me a little bit.
-The translucent ruby-red color was striking in the glass, followed by a burst of fragrant aromas, and then it showed an unexpected level of refinement and flavor on the palate.
-Most versions I’ve had have veered more rustic (though still delicious), but this was something else entirely.
+Most versions I’ve had have veered more rustic (though still delicious), but this was something else entirely, with an unexpected level of refinement and flavor on the palate.

 If País isn’t a grape you know well, you’re not alone.
-Long associated with simple, unmemorable wines in Chile, it spent decades overshadowed by more fashionable international varieties.
+Long associated with simple, unmemorable Chilean wines, it spent decades overshadowed by more fashionable international varieties.
 But that’s changing.
-Today, thanks to a new generation of thoughtful producers and a growing market for fresher, lighter reds, this delightful red wine is finally getting the recognition it deserves.
+Today, thanks to a new generation of thoughtful producers and a growing market for fresher, lighter reds, this delightful wine is finally getting the recognition it deserves.

 Five Things to Know About País